siefca/attribute-filters/docs/USAGE.md

 The [`filter_attribute`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/ClassMethods:filter_attribute)
-(a.k.a `the_attribute`) class method called without any arguments is a wrapper that calls `attributes_to_sets` which returns a hash containing **all filtered attributes and arrays of sets** that the attributes belong to.
+(a.k.a `the_attribute`) class method called without any arguments is a wrapper that calls `attributes_to_sets` which returns a returns a MetaSet kind of value containing **all filtered attributes and sets that the attributes belong to**.

 ### Querying sets in model objects ###